Create cute and colorful Christmas sweater treat boxes! Perfect for holding gift cards and small treats. Free printables to help get you started!

 Below is the tutorial to make your own Christmas Sweater Treat Boxes!

-- Free printables – link at the end of this post
+- Free printables – directions for download the free file are at the end of this post

 - Paper Trimmer and/or scissors

-- Scoring Board and stylus– optional, but it makes things much easier!
+- Scoring Board – optional, but it makes things much easier!

-STEP 1: Download, print and cut out each sweater treat box.
-There are three different designs available to download for free.
+Step One: Download, print and cut out each sweater treat box.
+The printable PDF packet, located in my Resource Library, comes with three box designs.
 Each box has two pieces, a front and a back.

-STEP 3: Poke the holes, four total, for the embroidery floss or ribbon to go through.
+Step Three: Poke holes in the top of the box and collar.
 There are two holes on each piece marked with dots.
 I used a push pin to poke through each hole and then used my scoring tool to make the holes slightly bigger.
+You could also use a 1/8″ hole punch.

-STEP 5: Fill the box with goodies, a gift card, or both!
+Step Five: Fill the box with goodies!, This box is a great size for small treats and even gift cards.
 Close the box by folding the collar pieces and bringing them to the front.
 Line up the holes on the collar pieces with the holes on the front of the sweater.
 It was easiest for me to tie the boxes shut if I laid them on their backs.

 The treat boxes are complete and ready to be gifted!
 I’ll be back tomorrow with the last project in this year’s series “12 Days of DIY Holiday Crafting”.
 Wahoo!
 I hope everyone has a great weekend.
 If you are crafting for Christmas, I wish you all speedy hands.
 I know I still need to whip up a couple gifts this weekend along with some serious cookie baking!
 Busy- but very fun weekend ahead. :)